Fundamental Limitations of Alignment in Large Language Models: Empirical Results

 To this end, we calculate the KL-divergence and corresponding variance between two LLMs based on Llama-2 13B chat, where one was tuned on the data of \cite{perez2022discovering} to display negative behavior (see technical training details in appendix \ref{sec:empirical_more_behaviors}) and the other was taken as is, since it already displayed the positive behavior.
 We denote these as $\prob_-$ and $\prob_+$ but note that they are an approximation of a possible LLM decomposition as explained above.
 The results are displayed in figure \ref{beta_sigma_figure} for the behavior ``agreeableness" (as defined in \cite{perez2022discovering}).
+From the lower and upper bounds for the KL divergence, we estimate $\beta$ and $\beta'$ and from the linear upper bound for the corresponding variance, $\sigma^2$.
 In this case, $\beta=20$, $\beta'=30$, $\sigma^2=50$, hence $\frac{\sigma}{\beta} =0.35$, $\frac{\beta'}{\beta} =1.5$.
 For numbers of this order, the ratio of $\sigma/\beta$ is not too big compared to $\beta'/\beta$, hence for $\delta$ of around $0.1$, the terms in the upper bounds of theorems \ref{theorem:2} and \ref{theorem:3} that are linear in text length dominate the square root terms.

-\ifdefined\SQUEEZE \fi For $\beta$-prompt-distinguishability, we ran a similar experiment in appendix \ref{sec:beta_prompt}, by first inserting to both models a neutral prefix followed by a negative behavior sentence, then performing the above experiment.
+For $\beta$-prompt-distinguishability, we ran a similar experiment in appendix \ref{sec:beta_prompt}, by first inserting to both models a neutral prefix followed by a negative behavior sentence, then performing the above experiment.
 We observed that the approximated value of $\beta$ remains similar ($\beta\approx 20$).